 Keep your mind open to possibilities as you research and explore careers.
 The information you learn and the people you meet could turn you on to work you never knew existed that could be perfect for you.

 Keep your priorities top of mind as you explore career areas.

 If you want to be involved with raising a family, a career that takes you away from home the majority of the time could get in the way.
 If, on the other hand, frequent travel is important to you, a job that ties you to an office most of the year might feel stifling.

 If a potential career won’t let you live the way you want, cross it off your list.

 15. Don’t Settle

 The more effort you put into your search for the right career, the more you’ll get out of it.
-Diligently invest your time and effort because change like this is rarely easy, but often rewarding.
+Diligently invest your time and effort.
+Change like this is rarely easy but often rewarding.

 Start your career search with a focus on your interests and values, and keep those priorities top of mind the whole time.
 You’ll do yourself a disservice to put all this effort into finding a career only to abandon what you most care about when an opportunity comes along.

 Learning what it’s actually like to work in a career takes more than online research.
 You’ll have to talk to people, get in the field, and put in some time to see the reality of jobs you want.
 To keep paying your bills while investing that time, you may have to dip into savings, use vacation days creatively, cut your expenses, or find more flexible work.